ramiel/memoizy/README.md

 ## API

-The memoize function accept the following options
+The memoize function is defined like that:

 `memoizy(fn, options)`

+where `fn` is the function to memoize
+and `options` is an (optional) object with the following keys:

 - `maxAge`: Tell how much time the value must be kept in memory, in milliseconds.
 0 or negative values mean forever.
 Default: Infinity
 - `cache`: Specify a different cache to be used.
 It's a function that returns a new cache that must have the same interface as [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map).
 Default `() => new Map()`